InverseIntegral/js2wasm/README.md

 clone the repository.

 # Usage
-Run `webpack build` to compile and bundle the code.
+Run `npm run build` to compile and bundle the code.
 In order to compile a function you have to supply its code as a string and its function signatures as a map to the `transpile` function.
 The returned value is of the type `CallWrapper`.